FailAcademy/learning/wdp-vancouver/_slides/week-06/02-php-cont.md

 You can format times with this function too!

-Find out more on the [allowed format date/time parameters](http://php.net/manual/en/function.date.php).
+Find out more about [allowed format date/time parameters](http://php.net/manual/en/function.date.php).

 ---

 # Exercise 1

-Let's use the PHP `date()` function to convert the dates as they appear in the JSON file to be be formatted as pictured in the design comp on our blog.
+Let's use the PHP `date()` function to convert the dates as they appear in the JSON file to be formatted as pictured in the design comp on our blog.

 ---
 template: inverse